Shiratsuyu-class destroyer: Design

 The Shiratsuyu class were the first Japanese warships to be completed with quadruple torpedo mounts and telephone communications to the torpedo station.
 As with the Hatsuharu class. the torpedo launchers were given a protective shield to allow for use in heavy weather and to protect against splinter damage.
-The last four vessels (those ordered in 1934) differed slightly from their predecessors and resembled more the succeeding Asashio Class.

 Propulsion

 The Shiratsuyu class, as with the previous Hatsuharu class, carried two sets of Kampon geared turbines, one for each shaft.
-Each set consisted one low-pressure and one high-pressure turbine, plus a cruise turbine connected to the high-pressure turbine.
+Each set consisted of one low-pressure and one high-pressure turbine, plus a cruise turbine connected to the high-pressure turbine.
 The LP and HP turbines were connected to the propeller shaft by a two-pinion reduction gear.
 Each propeller had a diameter of 3.05 m and a pitch of 3.7 m.
 The total horsepower of the Shiratsuyu class was only 42000 hp compared to the 50000 hp of their Fubuki-class predecessors, but the machinery was significantly lighter and more powerful on a unit basis.
 The Shiratsuyus' machinery weighed only 106 t compared to the 144 t of the Fubuki class, or 396 shaft horsepower per tonne versus 347 shaft horsepower per tonne for the older ships.

 Similarly the three Kampon Type Ro-Gō boilers used in the Shiratsuyu-class ships weighed 50 t in comparison to the 51 t boilers used in the Fubuki class, but produced 14000 hp each while the older boilers produced 12500 hp.
 This gave a ratio of 3.6 kg per shaft horsepower for the Shiratsuyu class compared to the 4.1 kg per shaft horsepower of their predecessors.
 The newer design of boilers initially used steam pressurized to 20 bar, just like the older models, but used superheating to improve efficiency while the older boilers simply used saturated steam.

 A single 100 kW turbo-generator was fitted behind the reduction gears in a separate compartment and two 40 kW diesel generators were located between the propeller shafts.
 As initially completed the Shiratsuyu class had a range of 4000 nmi at a speed of 18 kn with 460 t of fuel.

 Armament

 The Shiratsuyu-class destroyers used the same 50 caliber 12.7 cm/50 Type 3 naval gun as the Fubuki class, but all turrets could elevate to 75° to give the main guns a minimal ability to engage aircraft.
-During the war the single turret in "X" position was removed on all surviving ships and replaced with two triple Type 96 anti-aircraft guns, while other guns were added so that between 13 to 21 (depending on the individual vessel) of this calibre were eventually carried in double and triple mounts.
+During the war the single turret in "X" position was removed on all surviving ships and replaced with a triple Type 96 anti-aircraft gun, while other guns were added so that between 13 and 21 (depending on the individual vessel) of this calibre were eventually carried in double and triple mounts.
 Although these powered mounts were unsatisfactory because their traverse and elevation speeds were too slow to engage high-speed aircraft more single mounts were fitted to ships in the last year of the war.
 Four 13 mm guns were also added.